ramseyjonah114/notes/README.md

 # 2024-01-14
 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Optimize for clarity and maintainability, not just for performance or brevity.
 Write self-documenting code with meaningful variable names, comments, and adhere to consistent style guides.
 Always consider the future developers who will inherit your code – they might be you, six months from now."

+# 2024-01-15
+- Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

+In fewer words, this quote emphasizes that optimizing code before it's necessary or without profiling can lead to unnecessary complexity and potential bugs, often outweighing the benefits.
+Instead, focus on writing clear, maintainable code first, and optimize only when you have identified genuine performance bottlenecks through testing and measurement.